Daphne Jackson Trust: Governance and administration

 The charity's Chief Executive is Katie Perry.

 A board of Trustees governs the Daphne Jackson Trust.

-The Daphne Jackson Trust holds a Research Conference every two years.
+The Daphne Jackson Trust holds a Research Conference every two years, and since 2023 a Fellow's Day every other year.

-The Patrons of the Daphne Jackson Trust are: Dame Athene Donald DBE, Vivienne Parry OBE, Maggie Philbin OBE.
+The Patrons of the Daphne Jackson Trust are: Dame Athene Donald DBE, Vivienne Parry OBE, Maggie Philbin OBE and Professor Jim Al-Khalili CBE FRS.

 The Daphne Jackson Trust was established as a Charity in 1992, Charity Number 1009605.
 The Trust was incorporated as a Company Limited by Guarantee in 2008.
 The Charity Number was changed and its new status became effective from 1 December 2008.

 Registered by the Charity Commission as the Daphne Jackson Memorial Fellowships Trust with Charity Number 1125867.

-Sponsors
+Funders

-The Daphne Jackson Trust's sponsors and hosts include universities, research councils, learned societies/professional institutions, industry and charities.
+The Daphne Jackson Trust's funders and hosts include universities, research councils, learned societies/professional institutions, industry and charities.
+In March 2026, announced by the Science Secretary, Department for Science, Innovation & Technology in the current spending review period from 2026 onwards.
+The Government will more than double support for the Daphne Jackson Trust from £1.7m to £4m per year, which will help to unlock the talent of many more researchers whose careers have been paused.